GauravRahane/MyPortfolio/README.md

   top-performing products, and revenue growth opportunities, enabling data-driven decision-making for targeted marketing and sales strategies.

 * [TMDb Ratings Analysis](https://github.com/GauravRahane/MyPortfolio/blob/main/Projects/TMDb%20Project.pdf)

+  This project focused on analyzing movie ratings and audience trends using data from TMDb.
+Excel was used for initial data cleaning, preprocessing, and exploratory analysis to uncover patterns in genres, release years, and audience ratings.
+Power BI dashboards provided interactive and dynamic visualizations, including charts for average ratings, top-rated genres, and trends over time.
+Insights revealed correlations between ratings and factors such as release dates and genres, helping stakeholders understand audience preferences and market trends.
+The project enabled data-driven decisions for content recommendation and film production analysis.

 * ## Contacts